Rockies vs Marlins Odds, Spread, and Total

-The Colorado Rockies look to win two games in a row for just the second time this season.
+The Colorado Rockies look for their first sweep and first three-game winning streak of the season.

-The Rockies are 10-50 and sit last in the NL West Division.
-Colorado won Game 1 of this three-game series 6-4.
-The Rockies were down 4-1 early but slowly came back to take the lead in the fifth inning.
-The bullpen allowed only two hits, and Hunter Goodman carried the offense with three hits, two home runs, three RBIs, and three runs scored.
+The Rockies are 11-50 and last in the NL West Division.
+Colorado just won their first series of the season, and this marks only the second time they've had a two-game winning streak.
+In both games of this series, the Rockies fell behind early, tied the game in the middle innings, and let the bullpen take over.
+Three Colorado players accounted for all the hits in Game 2.

-The Miami Marlins are 23-35 and last in the NL East Division.
-In Game 1, Miami got hits throughout the lineup but failed to capitalize on several key opportunities.
-Jesus Sanchez had three hits, scored a run, walked once, and drove in one RBI.
-The Marlins' offense has struggled over the last four games, and they'll look to avoid becoming the first team to lose twice to the Rockies this season.
+The Miami Marlins are 23-36 and last in the NL East Division.
+They have now lost three straight games and have scored two runs or fewer in four of their last five.
+In both games of this series, the Marlins scored early but struggled to generate offense afterward.
+Miami had 11 hits in Game 1 and just six in Game 2.
+They'll look for a more consistent offensive showing in Game 3 and try to avoid a sweep.

 Spread